ECNU-ILOG/QCCDM/README.md

 # CDM_ILOG
 > This is a comprehensive repository specializing in Cognitive Diagnosis Models.

-## QCCDM
+## QCCDM-ECAI2023

-This repository has implementation of QCCDM: A Q-Augmented Causal Cognitive Diagnosis Model for Student Learning which lies in "method" directory.
+This repository has implementation of QCCDM: A Q-Augmented Causal Cognitive Diagnosis Model for Student Learning (**ECAI2023**) which lies in "method" directory.
 If you're interested, please navigate to the exps/QCCDM directory for more information.

 > cd method/QCCDM